bfetler/coronary_disease/README.md

 + Logistic Regression
 + LinearSVC Support Vector Classification

 After normalizing the data columns, we find the training data fits the presence or absence of coronary disease with 80% accuracy using either method.
-A standard error of 10% was estimated from statistics of cross-validation scores.
+A standard error of 10% was estimated from cross-validation scores.

-[Logistic regression from Statsmodels](xxx) of normalized data gives an idea of variable importance.
-The order of coefficients and their values depend on random selection in splitting the train and test sets, but in general *fluorescence count* is always at top, *chest pain* is in the top five, and *sex* has more influence than *age*.
-Typical values are as follows.
+[Logistic regression from Statsmodels](http://statsmodels.sourceforge.net/0.6.0/generated/statsmodels.discrete.discrete_model.Logit.html) of normalized data gives an idea of variable importance.
+The values of the coefficients and their order depends on the random split between train and test datasets, but in general *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
+Typical values are given below.

 <table>
 <tr>